divyadeepmishra/SwiftUI-Tutorials/README.md

 ## 🌟 About

 This is my personal playground for learning Swift and SwiftUI — one project at a time.
-Each folder here holds a mini project I built while following along with Apple’s official SwiftUI tutorials.
+Each folder here holds a mini project I built while following along with official SwiftUI tutorials.

 I'm using this space to explore the fundamentals of iOS development.
 This repo isn’t just about code — it’s a snapshot of my learning journey as I grow from the basics to something bigger.
 More projects (and progress) coming soon!